 Carrots are among the best sources of carotenoids, including beta carotene, which your body can convert into vitamin A.

-It's a good idea to pair carrots with a creamy salad dressing or dip because fat increases the absorption of carotenoids.
+It's a good idea to pair carrots with a creamy salad dressing or dip because fat increases your absorption of carotenoids.

-A 3.5 oz (100 grams) serving of baby carrots with 2 tablespoons of blue cheese dressing provides about 200 calories.
+A 3.5-ounce (100-gram) serving of baby carrots with 2 tablespoons (30 grams) of blue cheese dressing provides about 200 calories.

 Cheese is a delicious food that's filling enough to be a snack on its own.

-A 2 oz (60 grams) serving of cheese contains about 14 grams of protein and 200 calories.
+A 2-ounce (60-gram) serving of cheese provides about 14 grams of protein and 200 calories.

 Beef jerky or beef sticks make great high-protein, portable snacks.
-But make sure you choose the right type.
+That said, it’s important to choose the right type.

 Some jerkies are loaded with sugar and preservatives.
-Beef sticks generally don't contain sugar, but many aren't made from high-quality meat and may contain other questionable ingredients.
+Beef sticks generally don't contain sugar, but many are made from low-quality meat and contain other questionable ingredients.

 A whey protein shake is a good snack when you need something substantial until your next meal.

-There are many great whey protein supplements on the market.
+Many great whey protein supplements are available online.
 Look for types without added sugar.

-Here's a recipe for a whey protein shake that contains about 150–200 calories and 20–25 grams of protein, depending on the type of protein powder you use.
+Here's a recipe for a shake that contains about 150–200 calories and 20–25 grams of protein, depending on the type of protein powder used.

-- Stevia or other healthy sweetener, if desired.
+- A pinch of stevia or other healthy sweetener, if desired